Frank Jackson (basketball): New Orleans Pelicans (2017–2020)

 On June 22, 2017, Jackson was drafted 31st overall by the Charlotte Hornets but was quickly traded to the New Orleans Pelicans for cash considerations.
 On July 11, 2017, Jackson signed with the Pelicans.
 After the draft he underwent foot surgery and was ruled out until January but, in January, Jackson underwent a second surgery on his foot and was ruled out for the remainder of the season.

-Jackson made his summer league debut on July 6, 2018, where he recorded 13 points, 6 rebounds, 1 assist and 1 steal but early in the second half Jackson suffered a left ankle sprain and was ruled for out the rest of the Tournament.
-Jackson made his NBA debut on October 17, 2018, in the Pelicans Season opener against the Houston Rockets recording 2 minutes off the bench, the Pelicans went on to win 131–112.
+Jackson made his summer league debut on July 6, 2018, where he recorded 13 points, 6 rebounds, 1 assist and 1 steal.
+Early in the second half he suffered a left ankle sprain and was ruled for out the rest of the Tournament.
+Jackson made his NBA debut on October 17, 2018, in the Pelicans' season opener against the Houston Rockets recording 2 minutes off the bench.
+The Pelicans went on to win 131–112.

 On January 7, 2019, Jackson tallied a then career-high 17 points and drained three three-pointers against the Memphis Grizzlies in only 19 minutes off the bench.
 The Pelicans came out victorious in that game winning 114–95.
-On February 2, Jackson topped his previous career-high with 25 points on 10-20 shooting in a 113–108 loss to the San Antonio Spurs.
+On February 2, Jackson topped his previous career-high with 25 points on 10–20 shooting in a 113–108 loss to the San Antonio Spurs.

 On November 1, 2019, Jackson scored 21 points in a 122–107 win against the Denver Nuggets.
 On November 14, Jackson tallied 23 points and two assists in a 132–127 victory over the Los Angeles Clippers.